 Liquidity risk is the risk that the Corporation will not be able to meet its financial obligations as they become due.
 Liquidity risk also includes the risk that the Corporation cannot generate sufficient cash flow from the Christina Lake Project or is unable to raise further capital to meet its obligations under its debt agreements.
-The lenders are entitled to exercise any and all remedies available under the debt agreements.
+In the event of a default, lenders are entitled to exercise any and all remedies available under the debt agreements.
 The Corporation manages its liquidity risk through the active management of cash, debt and revolving credit facilities and by maintaining appropriate access to credit.

 Management believes its current capital resources and its ability to manage cash flow and working capital levels will allow the Corporation to meet its current and future obligations, to make scheduled principal and interest payments, and to fund the other needs of the business for at least the next 12 months.
-Meeting current and future obligations through periods of volatility is supported by the Corporation's financial framework and credit risk management policies minimizing exposure related to customer receivables primarily to investment grade customers in the energy industry.
+Meeting current and future obligations through periods of volatility is supported by the Corporation's financial framework and credit risk management policies.
 However, no assurance can be given that this will be the case or that future sources of capital will not be necessary.

-The US\$258.2 million of 7.125% senior unsecured notes due February 2027 represents the earliest long-term debt maturity.
+The US\$600 million of 5.875% senior unsecured notes due February 2029 represents the only long-term debt maturity.
 None of the Corporation's outstanding long-term debt contains financial maintenance covenants.
 Additionally, the Corporation's modified covenant-lite \$600 million revolving credit facility has no financial maintenance covenant unless drawn in excess of 50%, or \$300 million.
 If drawn in excess of 50%, or \$300 million, the Corporation is required to maintain a quarterly first lien net leverage ratio (first lien net debt to last twelve-month EBITDA) of 3.5 or less.
 Under the Corporation's credit facility, first lien net debt is calculated as debt under the credit facility plus other debt that is secured on a pari passu basis with the credit facility, less cash on hand.